-The following addresses the procedures regarding emergency or dangerous situations that could be an immediate threat to the health or safety of College community.
+The following addresses the procedures regarding emergency or dangerous situations that could be an immediate threat to the health or safety of the College community.

-The Student Service Officer, College Administration team, or BH Security will first
+- The Student Service Officer, College Administration team, or BH Security will first confirm the existence of the emergency or dangerous situation by consulting with appropriate area law enforcement, state or federal emergency management personnel or local weather information providers. - Upon confirmation, the Student Services Officer, Administrative team, and BH Security will consult with one another, and possibly local law enforcement.
+This group will determine the appropriate content of an emergency notification and the appropriate College and/or community members to be notified. - The College will send emergency notifications to the appropriate College community members. - Once the content of the notification is developed, the Student Services Officer or Administration Team will initiate the emergency alert system, which will send a text message and/or phone call and/or email and/or posting signs to all students and employees who are registered for the alert system.
+If you would like to register for the emergency alert system, please visit, https://brcn.omnilert.net/subscriber.php. - The Blessing Health System's Public Relations Office will notify local media to inform the community the emergency information being disseminated to the campus when necessary. - Blessing Hospital and the Quincy Police or Fire department will be notified as well.

-- confirm the existence of the emergency or dangerous situation by consulting with appropriate area law enforcement, state or federal emergency management personnel or local weather information providers. - Upon confirmation, the Student Services Officer, Administrative team, and BH Security will consult with one another to determine the appropriate content of an emergency notification. - The College will send emergency notifications to the entire student body as well as all College employees. - Once the content of the notification is developed, the Student Services Officer or Administration Team will initiate the emergency alert system which will send a text message and/or phone call and/or email and/or posting signs to all students and employees who are registered for the alert system.
-If you would like to register for the emergency alert system, please visit, https://brcn.omnilert.net/subscriber.php. - The Blessing Health System's Public Relations Office will notify local media when appropriate to inform the larger community external to the campus may be advised of the emergency information being disseminated to the campus. - Blessing Hospital and the Quincy Police or Fire department will be notified as well.
+The Student Service Officer, College Administration team, or BH Security will, without delay, and taking into account the safety of the community, determine the content of the notification and initiate the notification system, unless issuing a notification will, in the professional judgment of responsible authorities, compromise the effort to assist a victim or to contain, respond to or otherwise mitigate the emergency.

-The College will, without delay, and taking into account the safety of the community, determine the content of the notification and initiate the notification system, unless issuing a notification will, in the professional judgment of responsible authorities, compromise the effort to assist a victim or to contain, respond to or otherwise mitigate the emergency.
 The Emergency alert system is tested every semester.